 How much is too much?

-It was surprisingly difficult to track down an answer.
-But, at long last, I was able to find out that in order to be eligible for Social Security your countable income has to be less than the Federal Benefit Rate (FBR).
+To be eligible for Social Security Supplemental Security Income (SSI), your countable income has to be less than the Federal Benefit Rate (FBR).
 According to Social Security, countable income is the amount left after, “eliminating from consideration all items that are not income; and applying all appropriate exclusions to the items that are income.”
 Then, “the amount actually subtracted from the maximum Federal benefit to determine your eligibility and to compute your monthly payment amount.”

 I am not addressing the difference between countable income and non-countable income.
 For that I refer you to your local Social Security office.
 This is just to give you a ball-park idea of how much of your spouse’s income may be too much.
 I encourage anyone trying to find out if they qualify financially for SSI, to check with Social Security.